 Market value is determined by a special set of criteria.
 Verbiage may differ between agencies but the definitions are virtually the same.
 The Appraisal Institute, Fannie Mae (FNMA), The Uniform Standards of Professional Appraisal Practice (USPAP) or even Wikipedia all give similar definitions of market value.

 Market value is the most probable price that a property should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller, each acting prudently, knowledgeably and assuming the price is not affected by undue stimulus.

 Fair market value (FMV) is an estimate of the market value of a property, based on what a knowledgeable, willing, and “unpressured” buyer would probably pay to a knowledgeable, willing, and “unpressured” seller in the market.

-That’s what makes the 7D Lead generation lead system very valuable.
+Executing this process in market makes the 7D Lead generation lead system very valuable.
 The level of research my team conducts on leads for our buyer/investors contain all the essential elements discussed above.
 Every lead is researched and scrubbed from each category to make sure the properties have characteristics and amenities that are desirable to end user owner occupants.
-These homes are located in popular areas that also includes good schools, employment centers, parks, shopping, retail, restaurants, entertainment and service facilities.
+These homes are located in desirable areas that also include; good schools, employment centers, parks, shopping, retail, restaurants, entertainment and service facilities.
 Contact information for the distressed home owner is verified.
 As well as psycho-graphic information which is a profile on the distressed home owner to identify the likelihood they will participate in our program and with our buyer network.